bhupendra-chouhan/NamasteReact/readme.md

 ### What is App Chuncking?

 Others names for Chunking are **"Code splitting", "Dynamic Bundling", "Lazy Loading", "On-demand Loading" and "Dyanmic Import"**.

+### Built-in API and Components of React that we use to implement Lazy Loading?

+We use "lazy" API (Built-in) and "Suspense" Component(Built-in) to implement Lazy Loading